Guide to the Global Leaders in Media Law Practice

 The principal state authority, which is competent to secure, control and monitor local mass media legal compliance is the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor).

-There are other state authorities responsible for providing state services and management of state properties in the media sector, such as the Ministry of Digital Development, Communications and Mass Media of the Russian Federation.
+There are other state authorities responsible for providing state services and management of state properties in the media sector, such as the Ministry of Digital Development, Communications and Mass Media, the Federal Antimonopoly Service, the Ministry of Culture.

 In terms of specific regulated activities, the national media sector is subject to: